 Is 1000W Too Much Power For City Riding?

-For most city riders, a 1000W e-bike is more power than you actually need.
+For most city riders, a 1000W e-bike is more power than they actually need.
 In everyday situations like stop-and-go traffic, short commutes, or flat roads, something in the 500W–750W range is usually enough.

 That said, 1000W can be helpful if your city has lots of steep hills or if you carry a lot of cargo.
 It also gets you up to speed quickly, which can be useful in busy intersections or for getting ahead of traffic.
 But in tight bike lanes or crowded areas, the extra speed may feel like overkill.